donbing/EPaperCloudModuleHost/Readme.md

 # EPaperCloudServer
-> epaper server, inna cloud! 🌥️
+> epaper server, in a cloud! 🌥️